 This limited copying is allowed as long as the making or communication of such copies...

-As part of the requirements by CLASS, SIT is to keep records of copies made (including those uploaded to LMS) and to provide these records to CLASS.
-Click here to download the forms and the record submission process at SIT.
+As part of the requirements by CLASS, SIT has to keep records of copies made (including those uploaded to LMS) and to provide these records to CLASS.
+Click here for more information.

 The use of subscribed eResources are subject to the terms and conditions laid down in the license agreements between SIT and the respective publishers.
 These terms and conditions, as listed in OneSearch, can be found by searching the resource name, then clicking on "Show License" under the resource record.
 Service providers may have posted on their websites other terms and conditions that you would also need to consider.